joseluis/huion-linux-drivers/README.md

 This program requires the uinput module to be loaded.
 Load it either manually (`sudo modprobe uinput`) or automatically on boot (see the [Arch wiki](https://wiki.archlinux.org/index.php/Kernel_modules)).

 ### Unresponsive cursor
 In case of unresponsive cursor, look for error messages begining with `kamvas-pen` in /var/log/Xorg.0.log.
 Errors may indicate that you need to create and populate your `/etc/X11/xorg.conf` (see above)

+See if you may be having the same issue described as in [Issue #1](https://github.com/benthor/HuionKamvasGT191LinuxDriver/issues/1) and if the workaround described there fixes things for you.

 You should still see driver messages for each cursor event.
 If the touch of the stylus against the screen surface does not produce an event, you have a bigger problem.
 In this case, go [here](http://digimend.github.io/support/howto/trbl/diagnostics/) and follow the steps.